 Untitled, 2017, height 84 inches.
 Two clear panels each with a delineated edge and a black reflective panel.

 Untitled, 2017, height 84 inches.
 Top: view from front.
 Bottom: view from right.
 Two free-standing clear panels, each with a delineated edge, joined to form a screen in front of a black reflective panel.

 Untitled, 2017.
 Black and transparent panels, 4 x 8 ft. each

 Untitled, 2017.
 Black and transparent panels, 2 @ 4 x 8 ft., 1 @ 5 x 8 ft.

 In a 1935 thought experiment, Einstein called a prediction of quantum theory that was forbidden by relativity “spooky action at a distance”.* For this series the phrase "action at a distance" was used to point out the strangeness of its objects, their linear elements acting as lines of transmission, connection and restraint.

-*The paradox of action at a distance was resolved in 1964.
+*Apparently the paradox of action at a distance was resolved in 1964.
 It survives but with much of its mystery intact.

 Untitled, 2012, five glass triangles attached to metal tubes.
 Each approximately eight feet long.
 Proposal from series Action at a Distance.
 Example of one possible arrangement.